-- the scope, rate of progress, expense and results of our preclinical development activities; - the phase of development of our product candidates; - · per patient clinical trial costs; - the number of clinical trials required for approval; - the number of sites included in our ongoing and planned clinical trials; - the number of patients that participate in our ongoing and planned clinical trials; - the countries in which our clinical trials are conducted; - uncertainties in clinical trial design and patient enrollment or drop out or discontinuation rates, particularly in light of the current COVID-19 pandemic environment; - potential additional safety monitoring requested by regulatory agencies; - the duration of patient participation in our ongoing and planned clinical trials and follow-up; - the efficacy and safety profile of our product candidates; - the timing, receipt, and terms of any approvals from applicable regulatory authorities including the FDA and foreign regulatory authorities; - · significant and changing government regulation and regulatory guidance; - · potential additional trials requested by regulatory agencies; - the cost and timing of manufacturing our product candidates; - establishing clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers in order to ensure that we or our third-party manufacturers are able to make product successfully; - the extent to which we establish additional strategic collaborations or other arrangements; - the impact of any business interruptions to our operations or to those of the third parties with whom we work, particularly in light of the current COVID-19 pandemic environment; and - maintaining a continued acceptable safety profile of our product candidates following approval, if any, of our product candidates.
+- the scope, rate of progress, expense and results of our preclinical development activities; - the phase of development of our product candidates; - · per participant clinical trial costs; - the number of clinical trials required for approval; - the number of sites included in our ongoing and planned clinical trials; - the number of participants that participate in our ongoing and planned clinical trials; - the countries in which our clinical trials are conducted; - uncertainties in clinical trial design and participant enrollment or drop out or discontinuation rates, particularly in light of the ongoing COVID-19 pandemic and the conflict in Ukraine; - potential additional safety monitoring requested by regulatory agencies;

+- the duration of participant participation in our ongoing and planned clinical trials and follow-up; - the efficacy and safety profile of our product candidates; - · the timing, receipt and terms of any approvals from applicable regulatory authorities, including the FDA and foreign regulatory authorities; - · significant and changing government regulation and regulatory guidance; - · potential additional trials requested by regulatory agencies; - the cost and timing of manufacturing our product candidates; - establishing clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers in order to ensure that we or our third-party manufacturers are able to make product successfully; - the extent to which we establish additional strategic collaborations or other arrangements; - the impact of any business interruptions to our operations or to those of the third parties with whom we work, particularly in light of the ongoing COVID-19 pandemic, recent U.S. bank failures, the conflict in Ukraine and general disruption of global supply chains and financial markets; and - maintaining a continued acceptable safety profile of our product candidates following approval, if any, of our product candidates.